Course objectives:

 1 point by default

 Seminar activity = relevant interventions in our discussions and going through the texts we will discuss in the meetings.
-For most meetings we will have academic articles relevant to our meetings to go through.
-We will discuss them together.
+It is highly appreciated if you further research study cases/examples that are relevant to the topic presented in the texts.

 Week 1: